 - African American – preferred by the panelists and the most appropriate for the majority

 - Negro – only slightly better than the N-Word and the N-Word with an “A” on the end should not be used as an alternative to the N-Word.

 African American women live with fear.
 Fear for their children and fear for male relatives.
 White women may worry, but we don’t live in fear when our loved ones leave the house.

-Prejudice is a major driver in the fear that has been deep rooted since slavery and the Jim Crow laws.
-One would think that racism, prejudice, cruelty and lack of humanity would have improved over the past 400 years, but it hasn’t.
-There have been times of growth and positive movement for advancement of the African American population in the US.
-However, they have been set back by the government or other organizations halting the progress.
+Prejudice is a major driver in the fear that has been deep-rooted since slavery and the Jim Crow laws.
+One would think that racism, prejudice, cruelty, and lack of humanity would have improved over the past 400 years, but it hasn’t.
+There have been times of growth and positive movement for the advancement of the African American population in the US.
+However, they have been set back by the government or other organizations halting progress.

-The Media’s Impact on Prejudice, Bias and Racism
+The Media’s Impact on Prejudice, Bias, and Racism

 Perhaps there have been some advantages of the media sharing stories recently.
 People have been more attentive because of the pandemic, but the reality is that the majority of the news has always focused heavily on the negative.